 Kiwi is alkaline in nature, which means it helps in countering the effects of acidic foods that we quite often consume.
 A healthy body is one which has a good pH balance, which helps in keeping you active, full of energy, and with a youthful skin.
 The vitamins prevent in kiwi (C and E) are said to be great for the skin as they act as antioxidant, preventing skin degradation.
 Take a few slices and apply them on your skin for good results.

 In addition to the above mentioned qualities, kiwi fruits contain omega 3 fatty acids, carotenoids, polyphenols, and promotes heart health.
+Meaning, benefits of kiwi are innumerable, adding them to your diet will be quite beneficial.

-Using Kiwi as an Ingredient
+Using Kiwi Fruit as an Ingredient

 If you are looking for interesting ways to include kiwi fruit in your diet, here are some simple recipes to help you get started –